 Test moisture content of substrates:

-Before applying LiquiDam™, refer to the TEC® Moisture Mitigation Checklist and use an approved testing method to determine the relative humidity of the concrete or Moisture Vapor Emission Rate (MVER).
+Before applying TEC LiquiDam, refer to the TEC Moisture Mitigation Checklist and use an approved testing method to determine the relative humidity of the concrete or Moisture Vapor Emission Rate (MVER).
 Approved methods include the use of ASTM F2170 to determine the relative humidity of the concrete or “Anhydrous Calcium Chloride” testing per ASTM F1869 to determine the MVER.

 Notify the Architect and General Contractor in writing of any unsatisfactory conditions.